How to Calculate The Price For Your Journal

 It also allows you to input a desired profit margin on top.

-We hope this calculator helps you make more money for your journal business.
+We hope this calculator helps you make more money for your journal brand.

 Please input below: